‘F*ck’ David Koch, Says Bill Maher: ‘I’m Glad He’s Dead, And I Hope The End Was Painful’

 — The New Yorker (@NewYorker) August 24, 2019

-The comedian was widely criticized for wishing for recession, with journalists and commentators pointing out that he is, unlike the vast majority of Americans, a millionaire who would not suffer in case of a major economic crisis.
+The comedian was widely criticized for wishing for a recession, with journalists and commentators pointing out that he is, unlike the vast majority of Americans, a millionaire who would not suffer in case of a major economic crisis.
 Despite criticism, Maher has doubled down on his claims, repeatedly arguing that a recession would be preferable to Trump winning a second term.